FriendsOfAkeneo/IcecatConnector/README.md

 |:---------------------:|:----------------------------:|
 | dev-master            | v1.6.*                       |

-The Akeneo instance must be conected to the internet to be able to reach the Icecat XML web API.
+The Akeneo instance must be connected to the internet to be able to reach the Icecat XML web API.

 # Features